scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 Control servers return a large number of path segments.
 This can cost considerable bandwidth / network egress while at the same time overloading clients with an unnecessarily large numbers of segments, mostly consisting of redundant information in terms of duplicate link and hops.

-* This problem may be more problematic in ASes with many end hosts (e.g. IoT), or end hosts with little computing power or little spare bandwidth.
+* This problem may be more problematic in ASes with many endpoints (e.g. IoT), or endpoints with little computing power or little spare bandwidth.
-* Getting a full path to a remote endhost may require three round-trips with the control server.
+* Getting a full path to a remote endpoint may require three round-trips with the control server.

 There are multiple possible and independent solution steps here: